mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ## Deployment

-Package, which passed tests and was successfuly built will be uploaded to PyPI server.
+Package, which passed tests and was successfully built will be uploaded to PyPI server.

 {% highlight groovy %}
 ...